humphrey91/Champ/README.md

   1. Zip up the champ directory into `[YOUR NAME]_champ_challenge.zip`.
   1. Email your zip file or send a download link to `turbo@stukent.com`

+## Search function/Modals

+  To implement the Modals I used a package called react-modal.
+It was very easy to implement into the app.
+I already had states set for editing/showing/creating so I could simply pass those states into the Modal isOpen prop.

+  I thought the search feature would be a nice addition.
+In an app where users are making a lot of posts it could be useful to filter through the posts.
+The search feature filters for a search term that matches either the title or the body.
+When the state of the search box changes a get request is sent with the search term and the posts array updates.